alexiskulash/ia-caucus-sentiment/README.md

 ## Introduction

 > Twitter’s early promise as a political tool has become ingrained as a political reality...
 The amount of discursive access to politicians is unprecedented in the past century of American politics.
-(The American Idea in 140 Characters, 2016)
+_(Vann R. Newkirk II, "The American Idea in 140 Characters", 2016)_

 It's common knowledge that Twitter is a popular choice for those who wish to voice their opinions on a variety of subjects -- especially politics.
 Therefore, if we mine tweets for the sentiment surrounding important elections, can we predict what candidate will win the election?
-Or how many votes each candidate will receive?
+Or, how many votes each candidate will receive?

 ## Objective

-The goal of this project is to predict U.S. presidential candidate sentiment on a state-by-state basis from tweet data.
+The goal of this project is to predict U.S. presidential candidate sentiment on a state-by-state basis by tweet data.

 ## Contributors